 Professional or not, these features are important because your safety should always be at the top of the list.
 The best in every field know that once you get this right, the other features can follow.

-Now that you’ve got your grip with this handy impact wrench buying guide, we wish you the best of luck and congratulate you on your upcoming purhase!
+So, in conclusion, now that you’ve got your grip on these handy and fun gadgets with the best impact wrench buying guide from WrenchGuru, we wish you the best of luck and congratulate you on your upcoming purchase!
 We have no doubt that you’ll enjoy your new impact power tool for years to come.

 Check out our REVIEWS page for more in-depth opinions.